Amirfereydoonkhan/calculator/README.md

-Simple Claculator React App using Reducer
+Simple Calculator using React and Reducer